 After cherries have been dried, they are transferred to mills where the seeds are separated from the rest of the dried fruit, a process known as "hulling."
 Before being exported, the skin and dried fruit are mechanically removed, and the green coffee is stored and "rested."

-What is the result of the flavor?
 The flavors of natural sundried processed coffee are often more delicious and full-bodied since the seeds are encased in the cherry for a longer time.
 During this process, the natural sugars in and around the bean are absorbed into it, resulting in a higher sugar content, as well as richer fruit and fermented flavors, than washed coffees.

 Natural coffee that has been properly picked and prepared can produce great cupping notes and offer consumers incredible sweet flavors.
 Some naturals resemble a tropical fruit salad or a fruit compote rather than coffee.